India hijab row: 'All I want to do is study' | DW | 10.02.2022

 The other petition challenges the legality of the government's decision to enforce a dress code in educational institutes.

-DW contacted several ruling party officials, who said they didn't want to comment on the controversy as the matter is now in court.
+DW contacted several ruling party officials, who said they didn't want to comment as the matter is now in court.

-The hijab row, however, was echoed in national parliament, with opposition parties staging a walkout.
+The hijab row, however, was echoed in the national Parliament, with opposition parties staging a walkout.

 The issue became more prominent when a video of a college student became viral on social media.
 It showed Muskan Khan, a second-year student of Mandya College, being heckled by Hindu right-wing activists.
 They were purportedly supporting the dress code in the college.
 Khan, a Muslim girl clad in a burqa (face veil), confronted them and shouted "Allah Akbar" (God is great in Arabic).
 She refused to remove her veil.